eProsima/Fast-DDS-docs/docs/fastdds/use_cases/use_cases.rst

   of those in use.

 + :ref:`statistics_module`.
-  This use case explains how to enable the Statistics module within the monitored application and how to create the monitoring application.
+  This use case explains how to enable the Statistics module within the monitored application, and how to create a statistics monitoring application.

 + :ref:`ros2`.
   Since *Fast DDS* is the default middleware implementation in the `OSRF`_ `Robot Operation System 2 (ROS 2)`_,